Album Releases

 I’ve been lucky to meet with David and work with him on many occasions since that first encounter.
 All over the world our paths have crossed, sometimes planned and sometimes spontaneous – on stage, in the studio, or at home at my place or his.
 Each time was a memorable and unique experience.
 He was a teacher to me, although we never consciously acknowledged that kind of roleplay.
 I suppose you could say – like in the world of classical music – I studied under David Olney.
 I’m happy that along our trails we’ve left some marks together, some living on as recorded musical souvenirs on CD.

-Since David is no longer here to bring his songs to us, I have felt like trying some of them on, some I feel that fit me, although his shoes are too big to fill; there are some songs that suit me and feel like my own.
-I guess what I set out to do with these recordings is keeping that feeling alive that grabbed me right from the start in 1993.
+Since David is no longer here to bring his songs to us, I have felt like trying on some of them, some I feel that fit me, although his shoes are too big to fill; there are some songs that suit me and feel like my own.

 With the help of some good friends I’m glad to have captured some performances I feel are worthy of carrying on a part of David’s great heritage.
 I want to thank Iain Matthews, he and I shared quite a few adventures with David over the years and he brought some of these songs to the table.
-Thanks to my wife Kersten de Ligny for lending her angelic vocals, Raphael Dudukas for his atmospheric oriental vibe, Jan Erik Hoeve for his signature pedal steel, Jim Morrison for his timeless strings, and Whoever Else might show up before this will be released.

 Heart Of Every Town double CD